wagnrd/Between.linux/README.md

 Between.linux is a kind-of open source version of the proprietary relationship chatting app [Between](https://between.us).

-The primary target is **Linux**, since there is no official app for Linux.
+The primary target is **Linux**, since there is no official app for that.
 But it should also build and run on any other platform which is supported by [Electron](https://www.electronjs.org).

 # Broken features